912-burca-olivia/DevOops/decisionslog.md

 ### WEEK 4:
 - use docker hub token instead of password -> security
-- github actions: simple to use, easily integrated to our project!
+- github actions: simple to use, easily integrated to our project, common tool in industry
 - cont integration OR cont deployment?
 TBC
+- chose to make the release job separate to CD job
+- pool resources as a team on digital ocean
+- increased storage in server
+- isolate DB from app, only API accesses it

+### WEEK 5: